 Signature and note by Rear Admiral William N. Small

 After the Cruise Book was published Rear Admiral Small personally invited me into his suite on board the USS Midway and to expressed to me how pleased he was with the drawing.
-After this he had a copy made of the pen & ink portrait that I drew of him.
+The Admiral had a copy made of the pen & ink portrait that I drew of him.
 After this, right in front of me, he sat down and wrote a commemorative note on the drawing and signed it.
 This signed drawing now hangs in my home and is ever cherished.

 Captain L. C. Chambers, Commanding Officer, USS Midway